-The Committee reviewed and discussed the audited consolidated financial statements for the fiscal year ended December 31, 2017, with management and with KPMG outside the presence of management.
+The Committee reviewed and discussed the audited consolidated financial statements for the fiscal year ended December 31, 2019, with management and with KPMG outside the presence of management.
 The Committee also discussed with KPMG the matters required to be discussed by PCAOB Auditing Standard No. 1301, "Communications with Audit Committees."

-Based on these reviews and discussions with management, KPMG and the Internal Audit Director, the Committee recommended to the Board that the company's audited consolidated financial statements be included in its Annual Report on Form 10-K for the fiscal year ended December 31, 2017, for filing with the Securities and Exchange Commission.
+Based on these reviews and discussions with management, KPMG and the Internal Audit Director, the Committee recommended to the Board that the company's audited consolidated financial statements be included in its Annual Report on Form 10-K for the fiscal year ended December 31, 2019, for filing with the Securities and Exchange Commission.

-The Audit Committee Members
+The Committee Members

 Linda M. Breard (Chair)

 Charles P. Grenier

-Lawrence S. Peiros
+D. Mark Leland

 Gregory L. Quesnel

+Lenore M. Sullivan

-Fees Paid to Independent Registered Public Accounting Firm in 2017 and 2016
+Fees Paid to Independent Registered Public Accounting Firm in 2019 and 2018

-The Audit Committee has considered and determined that the services provided by KPMG in fiscal year 2017 are compatible with the auditor independence requirements.
-The following table shows fees for professional services rendered by KPMG for audit services for the years ended December 31, 2017 and 2016, and fees billed for other services rendered by KPMG during each of these years.
+The Audit Committee has considered and determined that the services provided by KPMG in fiscal years 2018 and 2019 are compatible with the auditor independence requirements.
+The following table shows fees for professional services rendered by KPMG for audit services for the years ended December 31, 2019 and 2018, and fees billed for other services rendered by KPMG during each of these years.

-Year Audit Fees (\$)(1) Audit-Related Fees (\$)(2) Tax Fees (\$)(3) All Other Fees (\$)
+Year Audit Fees (\$)(1) Audit-Related Fees (\$) Tax Fees (\$)(2) All Other Fees (\$)

-2017 925,725 - - -
+2019 1,177,965 - - -

-2016 694,600 46,150 106,461 -
+2018 2,078,610 - 728,655 -

-- (1) Audit Fees represent fees for the audit of our annual financial statements, the audit of our internal control over financial reporting and reviews of the quarterly financial statements. - (2) Audit related fees were for services rendered in connection with the refinancing of \$65.7 million of revenue bonds. - (3) Tax fees relate to assisting management with performing a study for research and development tax credits.
+- (1) Audit Fees represent fees for the audit of our annual financial statements, the audit of our internal control over financial reporting and reviews of the quarterly financial statements.
+Audit fees for 2018 include \$900,000 for audit services related to the Deltic Merger and regulatory filings made by the company in connection with the merger. - (2) Tax fees were for services rendered in connection with a tax study on Deltic's earnings and profits, Deltic tax return compliance and compensation and benefits tax consulting for Deltic compensation arrangements.

 The Audit Committee is required to pre-approve the audit, audit related, tax and all other services provided by our independent registered public accounting firm in order to assure that the provision of such services does not impair the auditor's independence.
-The Audit Committee pre-approved all such services in 2017 and concluded that such services performed by KPMG LLP were compatible with the maintenance of their independence in the performance of its auditing functions.
+The Audit Committee pre-approved all such services in 2018 and 2019 and concluded that such services performed by KPMG LLP were compatible with the maintenance of their independence in the performance of its auditing functions.
 The Audit Committee Policy for Pre-Approval of Independent Auditor Services and Fees provides for pre-approval of audit, audit-related, tax and other services specifically described by the Policy on an annual basis.
-A copy of the Policy can be found on our public web site by going to [www.potlatchdeltic.com](http://www.potlatchdeltic.com), and selecting "Investor Resources," then "Corporate Governance," and then "Audit Committee Pre-Approval Policy."
+A copy of the Policy may be viewed by going to our website at www.potlatchdeltic.com, and selecting "Investors," then "Corporate Governance," and then "Audit Committee Pre-Approval Policy."
 Under the terms of the Policy, unless a type of service to be provided by the independent registered public accounting firm has received general pre-approval, it will require specific pre-approval by the Audit Committee.
 In addition, any proposed services anticipated to exceed pre-approved cost levels must be separately approved.
 The Policy authorizes the Audit Committee to delegate to one or more of its members pre-approval authority with respect to permitted services.
 The member or members to whom such authority has been delegated must report any pre-approval decisions to our Audit Committee at its next scheduled meeting.

-PROPOSAL 2 - RATIFICATION OF THE APPOINTMENT OF KPMG LLP AS OUR INDEPENDENT AUDITORS FOR 2018
+PROPOSAL 2 - RATIFICATION OF THE APPOINTMENT OF KPMG LLP AS OUR INDEPENDENT AUDITORS FOR 2020